nolemmings/mockingbird/README.md

-# mockingbird
+# Mockingbird

-A stand-alone express server which allows dynamically registering a mock request and consume them when called.
-This server allows you to build a fake backend without much overhead, complex mocking frameworks for your framework/language/whatever.
+A stand-alone express server which allows dynamically registering mock requests.
+This server allows you to build a fake backend without much overhead or complex mocking frameworks for your framework/language/whatever.
 Just start the server, make a request describing your expectation and run your actual test.

+See [Mockingbird Client](https://github.com/nolemmings/mockingbird-client) for a JavaScript client library.

 ## Installation